Deployment: Mappings Tab

 In this field, specify the folder on the server where CLion will upload the data from the folder specified in the Local Path field.
 Type the path to the folder relative to the server configuration root.

 If the folder with the specified name does not exist yet, CLion will create it, provided that you have selected the Create Empty directories checkbox in the Options dialog.
-For more details, see Customize upload and download.
+For more information, refer to Customize upload and download.

 The field is not available for In-place server configurations.